Basics of Chronobiology

 The chronohygiene branch of chronobiology strives to detect risk elevation by an alteration in rhythm before pathology becomes overt and symptomatic.
-For example, the monitoring of blood pressure and heart rate, combined with chronobiologic data analysis, detects unfavorable parameters before hypertension occurs.
+For example, monitoring blood pressure and heart rate, combined with chronobiologic data analysis, detects unfavorable parameters before hypertension occurs.

 The chronopharmacology branch of chronobiology looks at how the timing of a medication or supplement can decrease side effects, be more effective, or disrupt a physiological process.
 For example, researchers will soon be able to identify the hour in which tumor cells tend to divide.
-In the future, therapeutic cytotoxins might be introduced into the target organ at a time when their effect on tumor growth is higher, and when their effect is less harmful to the remaining cells.
+In the future, therapeutic cytotoxins might be introduced into the target organ when their effect on tumor growth is higher, and when their effect is less harmful to the remaining cells.

 Breakfast (7 am) – Oatmeal and berries; a small banana

 Lunch (noon) – A sandwich made of oven-roasted chicken, cheese, lettuce, and tomato on whole-wheat bread; a bowl of vegetable soup, and a small container of yogurt